sara-sabr/ITStrategy/_pages/en/devops-self-assessment.md

 It will show the areas where the competencies of your team do not reach the level required to reach team goals.
 When gaps do not get addressed, they tend to get bigger, eventually causing teams to collapse.
 Provided recommendations for each section will fill the gaps in your team that allows them to grow and reach required goals.
 Responses to the DevOps Self-Assessment will be stored locally on your computer (browser's cache), and the Government of Canada does not save any information.
-Received score and recommendations can be saved by a user in order to come back and take the survey again.
 When you compare the competencies defined in the first assessment to the results you received in the second, you will find how your team performance progressed.
 The process can be repeated until desired outcomes of team performance achieved.